Aditya-Chaurasia11/NFTance/README.md

   Check this for video demo [Click here](https://youtu.be/uGqcIgeqkOU?si=GHZoyqlQtYoJxEOD)

-- Video NFT Creation
+- NFT Creation
-    - Upload Video & Metadata: Users upload their video to IPFS and provide metadata like title and description.
+    - Upload Video or image & Metadata: Users upload their video or image to IPFS and provide metadata like title and description.
-    - Mint NFT: The createNFT function in VideoNFT.sol mints the video and metadata as an NFT on the blockchain.
+    - Mint NFT: The createNFT function in contract.sol mints the video or image and metadata as an NFT on the blockchain.

 ![Gameplay](https://i.postimg.cc/VkCq3vSP/img11.jpg.jpg)